junxit/us-congress-bills-114/bill.md

 ---
 legis-num: S. 2234
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 2234